sdat2/PotentialHeight/adforce/README.md

 Possible new TC characteristics:

- - Curve / alow angle/trakc displacement to be specified in another way.
+ - Add curve or alow angle / track displacement to be specified in another way.
- - Profile varying over time
+ - Profile varying over time.

 ## Run an idealized storm surge